BCG-X-Official/sklearndf/README.rst

 `GitHub form <https://github.com/BCG-Gamma/sklearndf/issues>`_, and if you wish to do so, please open a PR addressing the issue.

-We do ask that for any major changes please discuss these with us first via an issue or at our team email: FacetTeam@bcg.com.
+We do ask that for any major changes please discuss these with us first via an issue.

 For further information on contributing please see our `contribution guide <https://bcg-gamma.github.io/sklearndf/contribution_guide.html>`__.